Developing SSE Type MCP Services

 ```

-Then other operations are the same as those introduced for the command-line client, which means listing all tools and sending the user's questions along with the tools to the LLM for processing.
-After the LLM returns the results, we call the tools based on the results, sending the tool invocation results and historical messages back to the LLM for processing to obtain the final result.
+Then, the other operations are the same as those introduced for the command-line client, which include listing all tools and sending the user's question along with the tools to the LLM for processing.
+After the LLM returns the result, we will call the tools based on the result, sending the tool call results and historical messages back to the LLM for processing to obtain the final result.

-For the web client, the process is also basically the same as the command-line client, but now we implement these processing steps in some interfaces and call these interfaces through the web page.
+For the web client, it is also basically the same as the command-line client; the only difference is that we will implement these processing steps within some interfaces and then call these interfaces through a web page.

-First, we need to initialize the MCP client, then get all tools and convert the tool format to the array format required by Anthropic, and then create the Anthropic client.
+First, we need to initialize the MCP client, then retrieve all tools, convert the tool format to the array format required by Anthropic, and then create the Anthropic client.

 ```typescript